-Penn National Gaming, Inc. ("PNGI" or the "Company") through its subsidiaries owns, operates or has ownership interests in gaming and racing facilities and video gaming terminal operations.
-As of December 31, 2020, the company operates 41 facilities in 19 jurisdictions, including Colorado, Florida, Illinois, Indiana, Iowa, Kansas, Louisiana, Maine, Massachusetts, Michigan, Mississippi, Missouri, Nevada, New Jersey, New Mexico, Ohio, Pennsylvania, Texas, and West Virginia.
-In aggregate, Penn National Gaming's facilities feature over 50,000 gaming machines, over 1,300 table games and 8,800 hotel rooms.
-The Company also offers social online gaming, online casino and retail/online sports wagering through its Penn Interactive Ventures division and has a leading customer loyalty program, mychoice® with nearly 20 million active customers.
+Penn Entertainment, Inc. ("PENN" or the "Company") through its subsidiaries owns, operates or has ownership interests in gaming and racing facilities and video gaming terminal operations As of January 1, 2023, the company operates 43 facilities and has been found suitable for licensing in 24 jurisdictions, including Arizona, Colorado, Florida, Illinois, Indiana, Iowa, Kansas, Louisiana, Maine, Maryland, Massachusetts, Michigan, Mississippi, Missouri, Nevada, New Jersey, New Mexico, Ohio, Pennsylvania, Tennessee, Texas, Virginia, West Virginia and Ontario, Canada.
+In aggregate, Penn Entertainment's facilities feature over 44,000 gaming machines, nearly 1,200 table games and 7,300 hotel rooms.
+The Company also offers social online gaming, online casino and sports wagering through its Penn Interactive division under ESPNBet, theScore, Hollywood Casino and PENN Play Casino brands and has one of the leading gaming loyalty programs in North America - PENN Play - with nearly 27 million members.